jyblackshaw/Homelab-Siem/README.md

 # Homelab-Siem

 In this project I designed, built up, and deployed a mock virtual company network, to test cyber security skills and to practice offensive red teaming skills.
-Note this is still a work in progress and so there is still missing documentation & demos I will add to this repo in the future.
+Note this is still a work in progress; there is still missing documentation & demo videos I will add to this README in the future.

 # Design